Jamie Collins (American football): 2013

-On May 17, 2013, the New England Patriots signed Collins to a four-year, $3.75 million contract that includes $1.86 million guaranteed and a signing bonus of $1.11 million.
+On May 17, 2013, the Patriots signed Collins to a four-year, $3.75 million contract that includes $1.86 million guaranteed and a signing bonus of $1.11 million.

 Collins entered training camp as a backup outside linebacker.
 Head coach Bill Belichick named Collins a backup outside linebacker to start the regular season, behind starters Dont'a Hightower and Jerod Mayo.

 He made his professional regular season debut in the New England Patriots' season-opening 23–21 victory at the Buffalo Bills.
 On September 22, 2013, Collins made two combined tackles during a 23–3 win against the Tampa Bay Buccaneers in Week 3.
 Collins made his first career tackle on running back Doug Martin to stop a one-yard run in the fourth quarter.
 On October 20, 2013, Collins earned his first career start after Jerod Mayo sustained a tear to his pectoral muscle the previous week.
-Collins recorded five combined tackles in his first start as the Patriots lost 30–27 to at the New York Jets in Week 7.
+Collins recorded five combined tackles in his first start as the Patriots lost 30–27 to the New York Jets in Week 7.
 In Week 12, he collected a season-high ten combined tackles (six solo) during a 34–31 win against the Denver Broncos.
 Collins finished his rookie season in 2013 with 43 combined tackles (24 solo) and four pass deflections in 16 games and eight starts.

-The New England Patriots finished first in the AFC East with a 12-4 record and earned a first round bye.
+The New England Patriots finished first in the AFC East with a 12–4 record and earned a first-round bye.
 On January 11, 2014, Collins started in his first career playoff game and recorded six combined tackles, a pass deflection, made his first career sack, and recorded his first career interception as the Patriots defeated the Indianapolis Colts in the AFC Divisional Round.
-The following week, he made seven combined tackles and deflected a pass in a 26-16 loss to the Denver Broncos in the AFC Championship Game.
+The following week, he made seven combined tackles and deflected a pass in a 26–16 loss to the Denver Broncos in the AFC Championship Game.